multiversx/mx-template-devcontainers/README.md

 Template repository: configuration for a devcontainer to be used in GitHub Codespaces, for Smart Contract development.

+## Local setup

+ - Clone this repository
+ - In VSCode, install the Dev Containers extension (from Microsoft)
+ - Launch the command `Dev Containers: Rebuild and Reopen in Container` (for first run), or `Dev Containers: Reopen in Container` (for subsequent runs).

+The local setup will be simplified once the template is published.

 ## Maintenance

 Skip this section if you are not a maintainer of this repository.